Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Introduction

+In this work, we present a sensitivity analysis approach that fits into workflows in which modellers use probabilistic programming languages, such as Stan~\citep{standevelopmentteamStanModellingLanguage2021} or PyMC~\citep{pymc3}, and employ Markov chain Monte Carlo (MCMC) methods to estimate posteriors via posterior draws~\citep[e.g.\ workflows described in][]{grinsztajnBayesianWorkflowDisease2021,gelmanBayesianWorkflow2020,schadPrincipledBayesianWorkflow2021}.
+The number of active users of such frameworks is currently estimated to be over a hundred thousand~\citep{carpenter100K10Years2022}.
+We provide examples with models that are commonly used by this community, but the general principles are not tied to any specific model or prior families.
+Furthermore, as the approach focuses on MCMC-based workflows, analytical derivations that would rely on conjugate priors or specific model families are not the focus and are not presented here.

+A common workflow is to begin with a base model with template or `default' priors, and iteratively build more complex models~\citep{gelmanBayesianWorkflow2020}.
+Recommended template priors, and default priors in higher-level interfaces to Stan and PyMC, such as \texttt{rstanarm}~\citep{rstanarm}, \texttt{brms}~\citep{burknerBrmsPackageBayesian2017}, and \texttt{bambi}~\citep{Capretto2022}, are designed to be weakly informative and should work well when the data is highly informative so that the likelihood dominates.
+However, the presence of prior and likelihood sensitivity should still be checked, as no prior can be universally applicable.
+Considering the prevalence of default priors, a tool that assists in checking for prior (and likelihood) sensitivity is a valuable contribution to the community.

-Common modelling workflows~\citep[e.g.\ those described in][]{grinsztajnBayesianWorkflowDisease2021,gelmanBayesianWorkflow2020,schadPrincipledBayesianWorkflow2021} typically involve specifying a model in a probabilistic programming language, such as Stan~\citep{standevelopmentteamStanModellingLanguage2021} or PyMC~\citep{pymc3} and using Markov chain Monte Carlo algorithms to approximate the posterior via posterior draws.
-In many cases, modellers begin with a base model with template priors and likelihood, which is then iteratively built on~\citep{gelmanBayesianWorkflow2020}.
-To check for prior and likelihood sensitivity, one can fit models with different perturbations to the prior or likelihood, but this can require substantial amounts of both user and computing time~\citep{perezMCMCbasedLocalParametric2006,jacobiAutomatedSensitivityAnalysis2018}.
-Using more computationally efficient methods can reduce the computation time, but existing methods, while useful in many circumstances, have limitations; they are focused on particular types of models~\citep{Roos2021,hunanyan2021quantification} or inference mechanisms~\citep{roosSensitivityAnalysisBayesian2015}, rely on manual specification of perturbations~\citep{mccartanAdjustrStanModel2021}, require substantial or technically complex changes to the model code that hinder widespread use~\citep{giordanoCovariancesRobustnessVariational2018,jacobiAutomatedSensitivityAnalysis2018}, or may still require substantial amounts of computation time~\citep{hoGlobalRobustBayesian2020,bornnEfficientComputationalApproach2010}.
+User-guided sensitivity analysis can be performed by fitting models with different specified perturbations to the prior or likelihood~\citep{spiegelhalterBayesianApproachesClinical}, but this can require substantial amounts of both user and computing time~\citep{perezMCMCbasedLocalParametric2006,jacobiAutomatedSensitivityAnalysis2018}.
+Using more computationally efficient methods can reduce the computation time, but existing methods, while useful in many circumstances, are not always applicable.
+They are focused on particular types of models~\citep{Roos2021,hunanyan2021quantification} or inference mechanisms~\citep{roosSensitivityAnalysisBayesian2015}, rely on manual specification of perturbations~\citep{mccartanAdjustrStanModel2021}, require substantial or technically complex changes to the model code that hinder widespread use~\citep{giordanoCovariancesRobustnessVariational2018,jacobiAutomatedSensitivityAnalysis2018}, or may still require substantial amounts of computation time~\citep{hoGlobalRobustBayesian2020,bornnEfficientComputationalApproach2010}.